1. Hennessey Venom GT (270 mi/h)

 10. Noble M600 (225 mi/h)

 Noble rolled onto the scene in 1999 and has since carved out a small slice of automotive history by releasing several low-volume supercars.
-The most notable of the lot is the M600, which seemingly came out of nowhere in 2009 when it smashed the Bugatti Veyron?s time around the Top Gear test track.
-The car proved incredibly difficult to drive as it had very few electronic driver aids onboard, but its performance spoke for itself ?
-650 hp, 0 to 60 in 3.0 seconds, and a top speed of 225 mph.
+The most notable of the lot is the M600, which seemingly came out of nowhere in 2009 when it smashed the Bugatti Veyron s time around the Top Gear test track.
+The car proved incredibly difficult to drive as it had very few electronic drivers aids on board, but its performance spoke for itself 650 hp, 0 to 60 in 3.0 seconds, and a top speed of 225 mph.